2000: The war of water

 - On December 20, Evo Morales was elected president of Bolivia in the first round (53% of the voices).
 This was an important

 political event.
-Morales was the first American indian accessing the presidency of Bolivia and also the first one in Latin America.
+Morales is the first American indian accessing the presidency of Bolivia and also the first one in Latin America.

 The two main topics developed during Morales's campaign related to nationalization of the natural resources and legalization of coca,